FAQs

 4. When several company scores tie, there is a gap between that score and the next closest score.
 For example, if two companies tie for the top rank, the company or companies that earned a second-place rank will place third.
 Second place is sacrificed for the tie-gap, so third is the next available rank after the tie-gap.

-5. The controversy score (part of the ESG Performance pillar) is applied.
-If ISS ESG identifies a Severe or Very Severe controversy, the company is penalized 10 points on its final, overall weighted score and the overall weighted score is adjusted accordingly.
+5. The controversy screen (part of the Overall Performance Adjusters pillar) is applied.
+If ISS ESG identifies a ‘Severe’ controversy, the company is penalized 10 points on its final, overall weighted score.
+If it identifies a ‘Very Severe’ controversy, the company is penalized 100 points on its final, overall weighted score.
 Controversy penalties are not publicly disclosed in the final ranking.

 6. The lobbying screen is applied.
 Our partners at InfluenceMap will measure the intensity of company lobbying and whether this lobbying is supportive or oppositional to Paris Climate Agreement-aligned policy benchmarks.